tomislavmedak/tomislavmedak.github.io/en/bordering/index.md

 nations and the peril for people pushed from their lands by war, dearth and environmental degradation.
-It was across this Mediterranean geography that the trans-modernity resonated as the chapter was closing on the British hegemony of the imperial world, now it is again the same lands and the same sea that enjoins us to discover a different modernity, so we can work to close the chapter on the present hegemony of the capitalist world.
+It was across this Mediterranean geography that the trans-modernity resonated as the chapter was closing on the British hegemony of the imperial world and its rule over the Levant, now it is again the same lands and the same sea that enjoins us to discover a different modernity, so we can work to close the chapter on the present hegemony of the capitalist world.

 [^1]: Sandro Mezzadra and Brett Neilson, *Border as Method, Or the
     Multiplication of Labor* (Duke University Press, 2013).